gfe--gluten free easily

 I spread a bit of butter on mine and then added a schmear of Justin’s Chocolate Hazelnut Butter (which is not keto, but is definitely on my pantry list from time to time!).
 Yum.

 The bottom line is that Cassidy’s cookbook is really terrific.
-I see myself making the fantastic recipes in it over and over again.
+I see myself making fantastic recipes from it over and over again.

-I recommend that you click over to her site and get your own copy or you can take a chance on winning one here on gfe!
-Follow the instructions below to enter.
+I recommend that you click over to her site and get your own copy.

 Ingredients